How is my energy bill calculated? – A breakdown of heat network tariffs

 Now, let's dive deeper into your unit rate, potentially also referred to as your consumption charge.
 Think of this as the cost per kilowatt-hour (kWh) of energy consumed in your home.

-units of energy consumed (kWh) x (multiplied by) the rate set by heat supplier (£)
+Unit rate = | units of energy consumed (kWh) x (multiplied by) the rate set by heat supplier (£) |

 The unit rate is typically comprised of:

-2. System operational costs - The cost of any heat lost through the pipework across the heat network.
-We calculate network heat losses by comparing the volume of fuel produced in the plant room to the heat used by the network's properties.
-If this data is unavailable, a standard efficiency calculation of 40% is used.
+- Distribution heat loss costs - The cost of any heat lost through the pipework across the heat network.
+Heat loss during energy distribution is unavoidable and increases the cost of heat produced in the plant room.
+We calculate heat losses across the network by comparing the heat energy leaving the plant room to the heat consumed within the network's properties.
+If this data is unavailable, a standard efficiency calculation of 60% is used.

-To put it simply, the unit rate reflects the amount you're charged for the energy you use, measured by the heat meter in your home.
+![]() Figure 2: Increased heat loss and operational cost can occur in both a heat network with inefficiencies as well as a poorly insulated house. | To put it simply, the unit rate reflects the amount you're charged for the energy you use, measured by the heat meter in your home.
 It also accounts for any heat lost within the plant room and across the network.
-This is similar to a home having poor insulation, resulting in higher heat losses and increased operational costs.
+This is similar to a home having poor insulation, resulting in higher heat losses and increased operational costs. |

 Your tariff will be reviewed every six to twelve months, ensuring that your unit rate remains fair and accurate to the running of the heat network.